 - Institutional Scholarships: most colleges and universities maintain scholarship programs for students.
 Check with the institution's financial aid office to see you qualify for any opportunities. - Local Scholarships: many civic organizations in your area may offer scholarships for continuing education.
-In Philadelphia, organizations such as Graduate!Philadelphia and PhillyGoes2College can direct you to opportunities in the region.
+In Philadelphia, organizations such and PhillyGoes2College can direct you to opportunities in the region.